 It sounds like a complicated process but we will attempt to explain what your eligibility is to the various TRICARE programs available for retirees and their families.

-- When you retire from active duty you are eligible to purchase TRICARE Prime, Extra, Standard, or the US Family Health Plan.
+- When you retire from active duty you are eligible to purchase Tricare Prime, Select, or the US Family Health Plan.
 Once you reach age 65 you are no longer eligible for those programs, you can then purchase Medicare and TRICARE for Life.

-- If you retire from the National Guard or Reserves you can purchase TRICARE Retired Reserve until age 60.
-At that time you can purchase either TRICARE Prime, Standard, or Extra.
-At age 65 you are no longer eligible for those programs, you can then purchase Medicare and TRICARE for Life.
+- If you retire from the National Guard or Reserves you can purchase Tricare Retired Reserve until age 60.
+At that time you can purchase either Tricare Prime, or Select.
+At age 65 you are no longer eligible for those programs, you can then purchase Medicare and Tricare for Life.

-- TRICARE Select - Retirees and their families can purchase TRICARE Select.
+- Tricare Select - Retirees and their families can purchase Tricare Select.
 All retirees have to pay a deductible amount of $150 per individual (no more than $300 per family).
-See our TRICARE Standard Overview or TRICARE Extra Overview pages for more information.

 - US Family Health Plan - Retirees and their families can purchase coverage under the US Family Health Plan.
 Unlike active duty members, they have to pay an annual enrollment fee and copays for treatment

-The TRDP is a voluntary dental benefits program with enrollee-paid premiums.
-It is available worldwide, for more information see our TRICARE Retiree Dental page.
+It is available worldwide, for more information see our Retiree Dental page.

-- TRICARE Maintenance Medications Program - All persons taking select maintenance medications must receive refills via TRICARE Pharmacy Home Delivery or use a military pharmacy instead of using retail pharmacies.
+- Tricare Maintenance Medications Program - All persons taking select maintenance medications must receive refills via home delivery or use a military pharmacy instead of using retail pharmacies.

-- TRICARE Vision Benefits - Some TRICARE programs offer free or reduced price eye examinations and corrective lenses.
+- Vision Benefits - Some Tricare programs offer free or reduced price eye examinations and corrective lenses, retirees are eligible for vision insurance through FEDVIP.

 Medicare provides health insurance for Americans aged 65 and older who have worked and paid into the system.
 It also provides health insurance to younger people with disabilities.